-Last year it seems that every guy on the street was sporting the undercut hairstyle.
+A few years back, it seemed that every guy on the street was sporting the undercut hairstyle.
 Long on top, almost shaved on the sides—it took the male species by storm and resulted in Macklemore lookalikes as far as the eye could see.
-Well, this year it seems that guys are looking for a little more variety when they take a seat in the barber’s chair.
+Well, nowadays guys are looking for a little more variety when they take a seat in the barber’s chair.
 The new trending looks are unique and bold.
 Are you brave enough to pull any of these off?

 1. Pastel Hair

 Call it what you want—unicorn, rainbow, millennial pink, pastel—light and colorful hair dying is everywhere.
 And it’s not just for women.
 The ladies were the first to jump on this trend, but the guys are now following suit.

 Get the Look: If you’re going to take a dive into this cotton candy world, our suggestion is to seek out a professional.
 Things could go very wrong, very fast.